Vaginal Yeast Infection Discharge

 The appearance of a vaginal yeast infection discharge is usually a thick chunky milky white discharge.
 This is usually the classic sign that most women with a vaginal yeast infection discharge notice.

 There are 4 main characteristics that typically indicate you may have a vaginal yeast infection discharge:

 - COLOR: milky white discharge or very light yellow discharge.

 - LOOK: thick, chunky, looks like cottage cheese.

-- FEEL: often with itching, irritation, swelling and burning around the vulva.
-Pain during sexual intercourse in also common.
+- FEEL: intense itching, irritation, swelling and burning around the vulva.
+Pain during sexual intercourse or during urination.